tharun323/Expenses-Tracker/README.md

  Open command prompt and move to your required location then,

- Download or Clone the repository by using `git clone https://github.com/tharun323/Expenses-Tracker.git` and clone to desktop.
+ Download by clicking green button of rightside top portion or Clone the repository by using `git clone https://github.com/tharun323/Expenses-Tracker.git` and clone to desktop.

  using command promnt 'cd *path-to-repository*' , change directory to **Website**